-Candidate Name: I Evaluator' s Name:

-Date of Interview:

-Total GPA Section /15

-Cumulative GPA Prerequisite G SPA Last 60 Hours

-3.50 or above : 5 pts 3.50-or above: 5 pts 3.50-or above: 5 pts

-3.25-3.49 3.25-3.49 4 pts

-3.00-3.24 3 pts 3.00-3.24 3 pts 3.00-3.24 3 pts

-2.75-2.99 2 pts 2.75-2.99 2 pts 2.75-2.99

-2.50-2.74 1 pts 2.50-2.74 1 pts 2.50-2.74 1 pts

-< 2.50 0 pts < 2.50 0 pts < 2.50 0 pts

-Score / 5 Score /5 Score /5 5

-Clinical Experience Hours S core/3

-Total hours Observed l with an A AT (50 hours minim um)

-50 + hours= 3 points

-26-49 hours o btained= 2 points

-25-49 hours ol otained= 1 point

-24 or less hou rs= 0 point

-33
+Candidate Name: Evaluator's Name: Date of Interview: Total GPA Section /15 Prerequisite GPA Last 60 Hours Cumulative GPA 3.50 or above: 5 pts 3.50-or above: 5 pts 3.50-or above: 5 pts 3.25-3.49 4 pts 3.25-3.49 4 pts 3.25-3.49 4 pts 3 pts 3 pts 3.00-3.24 3 pts 3.00-3.24 3.00-3.24 2.75-2.99 2 pts 2.75-2.99 2 pts 2.75-2.99 2 pts 2.50-2.74 2.50-2.74 1 pts 2.50-2.74 1 pts 1 pts < 2.50 0 pts < 2.50 0 pts < 2.50 0 pts Score /5 Score /5 Score /5 Clinical Experience Hours Score /3 Total hours Observed with an AT (50 hours minimum) 50 + hours =3 points 26-49 hours obtained = 2 points 25-49 hours obtained= 1 point 24 or less hours= 0 point

-Letter of Recommendation Rating Score (as a whole of both (2) evaluations)
+Letter of Recommendation Rating

+Score (as a whole of both (2) evaluations)
-/3

-Both evaluations or letters of recommendation will be base these ratings on the overall impression of the student as gi iven by the reference.
-As stated in the Application

-Procedures, the Master of Athletic Training at the University o to learning and dedication to service and who are willing to em brace the challenges, curriculum, and clinical

-experiences with professionalism, enthusiasm, and a positive a potential to be successful in the program in these ways will be
+Both evaluations or letters of recommendation will be rated on a scale of 0-3 points.
+Evaluators will base these ratings on the overall impression of the student as given by the reference.
+As stated in the Application Procedures, the Master of Athletic Training at the University of Mobile is seeking students with a commitment to learning and dedication to service and who are willing to embrace the challenges, curriculum, and clinical experiences with professionalism, enthusiasm, and a positive attitude.
+References that speak to a student's potential to be successful in the program in these ways will be most beneficial for the acceptance of that student.

 3= candidate is highly recommended

 2= recommended candidate

 1= hesitation in recommending the candidate

-0= do not recommend the candidate
+0 = do not recommend the candidate

-Daycanal Statomant Writin na Assassmant
+Personal Statement Writing Assessment

-Personal Statement Writin Excellent: 5 points ig Assessmeni
+Excellent: 5 points

-Demonstrates unusual competence
+- Demonstrates unusual competence

-Thoughtfully written with style & care
+- Thoughtfully written with style & care

-Clearly focused and organized
+- Clearly focused and organized

-Logical presentation
+- Logical presentation

-No writing errors
+- No writing errors

 Good: 4 points

-Demonstrates competence
+- Demonstrates competence

-Better than adequate response
+- Better than adequate response

-Minor errors in organization
+- Minor errors in organization

-Few writing errors
+- Few writing errors

 Average: 3 points

-Suggests competence
+- Suggests competence

-Satisfactory response
+- Satisfactory response

-Aspects of question missing
+- Aspects of question missing

 Poor: 2 point

-Suggests incompetence
+- Suggests incompetence

-Weak response
+- Weak response

-Poor thought presentation
+- Poor thought presentation

-Poor construction
+- Poor construction

 Unacceptable: 0 points

-Demonstrates incompetence
+- Demonstrates incompetence

-Lack of effort
+- Lack of effort

-Severe writing errors
+- Severe writing errors

 Personal Statement Writing Evaluation

 Minimum of 500 words /1

-Addresses previous experience Addresses professional goals
+Addresses previous experience /1

+Addresses professional goals /1
-Overall Rating of essay

-Addresses professional interest in athletic training
+Addresses professional interest in athletic training /1

-Addresses how the candidate stands out above other applicants
+Addresses how the candidate stands out above other applicants /1

-T 4 • T 1 4 • c \sim 1.1

-Interview HVQII nation Λt (an didate

-Lyan uauvn VI. $\sim an$ uiuaii
+Overall Rating of essay /5

+Interview Evaluation of Candidate

-Total Interview Score
+Total Interview Score /44

 Notes to Interviewer: You must evaluate each applicant thoroughly in each area identified below.
-Please try to compare this person with others currently interviewing for acceptance into the clinical internship do not compare to students currently in the program or alumni.
+Please try to compare this person with others currently interviewing for acceptance into the clinical internship - do not compare to students currently in the program or alumni.
 Each category should be scored by using a 4-point rating scale.
 Place an X for the MOST appropriate rating.
 There is room to provide supporting comments in each category.

-comments in each eategory.

-Personal Attributes Not Below Average Above Excellent

-Observed Average = 2 Average =4
+Personal Attributes Not Observed Below Average Average = 2 Above Average Excellent =4

 =0 = 1 =3

 Personable

 Confident

 Communication Skills

 Eye Contact

 Comments